Xeio/ControllerTweaks/README.md

 * If PersonalAssistant addon is installed, adds "Mark as Permanent Junk" option to Actions menu
 * If TamrielTradeCentre is installed, shows abbreviated TTC price information in item popups

+Dungeon Finder:
+* Shows entries for active Pledge quests at the top of the Specific Dungeon list

 Mail:
 * Hotkey to delete all mail with no attachments